 In addition to the species shared with Africa Asia has Hibiscus hirtus, which is widespread in tropical Asia.

-At least 10 species (11 including Hibiscus cravenii (transferred from Alyogyne)) are found in Australia.
-These are Hibiscus brachysiphonius (widespread in Australia, excluding Tasmania), Hibiscus burtonii (interior of northern Australia), Hibiscus coatesii (Western Australia, Queensland), Hibiscus cravenii (Northern Territory), Hibiscus drummondii (Western Australia), Hibiscus geranioides (Western Australia, Northern Territory), Hibiscus insularis (Philip Island), Hibiscus leptocladus (Western Australia, Northern Territory, Queensland), Hibiscus peralbus (Kimberley region), Hibiscus setulosus (Western Australia, Northern Territory, Queensland) and Hibiscus sturtii (Australia, excepting Victoria and Tasmania).
+At least 17 species (including Hibiscus cravenii, transferred from Alyogyne) are found in Australia.
+These are Hibiscus brachychlaenus (Western Australia, South Australia, Northern Territory, Queensland), Hibiscus brachysiphonius (widespread in Australia, excluding Tasmania), Hibiscus burtonii (interior of northern Australia), Hibiscus campanulatus, Hibiscus chrysinocolla (Western Australia) , Hibiscus coatesii (Western Australia, Queensland), Hibiscus cravenii (Northern Territory), Hibiscus drummondii (Western Australia), Hibiscus geranioides (Western Australia, Northern Territory), Hibiscus insularis (Philip Island), Hibiscus krichauffianus (widespread in mainland Australia), Hibiscus leptocladus (Western Australia, Northern Territory, Queensland), Hibiscus peralbus (Kimberley region), Hibiscus phyllochlaenus (northeast Queensland), Hibiscus setulosus (Western Australia, Northern Territory, Queensland), Hibiscus solanifolius (Western Australia, South Australia, Northern Territory, Queensland) and Hibiscus sturtii (Australia, excepting Victoria and Tasmania).

 Malvaceae Info (Home)